 Few signs of chickens suffering from tobacco poisoning are vomiting, seizures, diarrhea, and hyperexcitability.
 These conditions also lead to incoherent heart, kidney, poor beak activity, and other deathly diseases.

+What foods are toxic to chickens?
 Spinach consists of oxalates and can prohibit adequate calcium absorption within chickens.
 Therefore, it leads to weaker egg binding and other health issues such as urine stones.

 It’s known that small amounts of spinach may not contribute to such consequences; however, steering clear of spinach entirely isn’t the worst idea either.